 - Documentation: Document the change and approval information.

-All changes to our informational services must follow a structured process to ensure appropriate planning and execution.
+All changes to company informational services must follow a structured process to ensure appropriate planning and execution.

 By ITIL definition there are three types of changes: